Increase ROI 2.5 Time While Cutting Ad Costs in Half — Doctor Ryadom Case Study

 With the obtained reports on costs and revenue from ad channels, the marketers of the clinic can now approve the marketing budget faster and easier.
 This also helps build up a better relationship with the financial team.

-If you feel like your business also needs an end-to-end analytics system, but don’t know what to start with, watch our webinar.
+If you feel like your business also needs an marketing analytics system, but don’t know what to start with, watch our webinar.
 Simply fill out a short form, and we’ll send you a video, describing how to combine the data and what you can do with the calculation results.
 For example, how to determine the keywords that drive more offline or online orders.